morganmueller/rsv-portal/public/content/sections/aboutPageSectionText.md

 <a href="https://a816-health.nyc.gov/hdi/epiquery/visualizations?PageType=ts&PopulationSource=CDSD&Topic=1&Subtopic=41" target="_blank" rel="noopener noreferrer">emergency department visits</a>.

 ## Emergency department visits and hospitalizations
 The Health Department receives near real-time data from all 52 emergency departments in NYC.
 The emergency departments share diagnosis codes which can be used to identify general respiratory complaints such as cough or illnesses such as pneumonia.
 This information helps us see trends in illness and care-seeking among NYC residents.
-Laboratory-reported cases

-All clinical laboratories that perform testing on NYC residents report positive test results electronically for a number of infectious diseases including **COVID-19**, **flu**, and **RSV** to the NYC Health Department, as required by law in the <a href="https://www.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page" target="_blank" rel="noopener noreferrer">NYC Health Code</a>.

 ## Laboratory-reported cases
 All clinical laboratories that perform testing on NYC residents report positive test results electronically for a number of infectious diseases including **COVID-19**, **flu**, and **RSV** to the NYC Health Department, as required by law in the <a href="https://www.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page" target="_blank" rel="noopener noreferrer">NYC Health Code</a>.